sblaplace/soir/README.md

 In terms of Prolog implementations, this is tested against Scryer but should function with any ISO compliant implementation that ships with the relevant libraries.

+WASI support is currently in development (at the moment of writing, this means non-existent, but coming next).